TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                  capital gains calculations.
 Do not rely on these calculations for tax returns or other important documents.
 Please verify and use your own calculations for important / official government reporting.

 Cost basis can appear in Moneydance in multiple places.
-It is not calculated consistantly everywhere...
+It is not calculated consistently everywhere...
 For example:
 - Investment account: Portfolio View tab (PVT)              (Avg Cost - new engine)
 - Cost Basis report (CBR)                                   (Avg Cost - old method)
 - Portfolio report (PR)                                     (Avg Cost - new engine)